Bands of Mercy: Movement to Australia

 The Band of Mercy movement spread to Australia, Canada and the US.
-The Australian first Band of Mercy was founded in 4 January 1884 by Emma and her sister Frances Deborah Levvy.
+The Australian first Band of Mercy was founded on 4 January 1884 by Emma and her sister Frances Deborah Levvy.
 Frances' efforts resulted in her reporting that were 446 similar groups by 1889.
 The public schools in New South Wales supported her efforts to expand even more and she was paid to create new Bands of Mercy in Schools by the Department of Public Instruction.
 In return for the fifty pounds she was paid she visited dozens of schools and handled a voluminous correspondence.

 Levvy's relationship with the British RSPCA became difficult, but she persevered.
 She published the Band of Mercy and Humane Journal of New South Wales from July 1887 to 1923.

 Movement to North America

 Following the British model, George T. Angell, founder and first president of the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA), and the Rev. Thomas Timmins began the formation of Bands of Mercy in the United States in 1882.
 Many locally run Bands of Mercy were created across North America in the subsequent decades.
 By the early part of the 20th century, more than 260,000 children—about 3% of the children aged 5–9 years old in 1900—were active members in over 27,000 local Bands of Mercy across North America.